mondoohq/mondoo-operator/docs/development.md

 make deploy
 ```

-> NOTE: It usses `kubectl` under the cover, therefore make sure kubectl is configured to use minikube
+> NOTE: It uses `kubectl` under the cover, therefore make sure kubectl is configured to use minikube

 Now, we completed the setup for the operator.
 To start the service, we need to configure the client: